 Sidekicks Are Admirable

-Some sidekicks aren't too bright or are scaredy-cats or have other serious flaws, but one thing they most always are is loyal.
+Even though some sidekicks aren’t too bright or are scaredy-cats or have other serious flaws, but one thing they most always are is loyal.
 Sidekicks care about the main character and no matter what other flaws crop up, that loyalty tends to make readers like them.
 What more do we want from a friend than to know that person will always be on your side?
-Sidekicks are like that and it's why they'll always be popular.
-Whether they are comic relief or a huge help due to specialized knowledge, sidekicks sometimes steal the show with their awesomeness, especially since they are sometimes the character you'd rather hang out with.
-So don't overlook a good sidekick.
+Sidekicks are like that and it’s why they’ll always be popular.
+Whether they are comic relief or a huge help due to specialized knowledge, sidekicks sometimes steal the show with their awesomeness, especially since they are sometimes the character you’d rather hang out with.
+So don’t overlook a good sidekick.
 They can be an essential part of your mystery writing toolkit.